mjklaren/ShiftRegister/README.md

 A buffersize of 64 bits will work on the RP2040, but will require an additional CPU cycle per request.

+An example application is provided to control generic 8 bit controllers/"joysticks", like the legacy 8-bit Gameboy controller.

 The source code is distributed under the GPLv3 license.